ibm-cloud-docs/openshift/openshift_cli_ks_plugin.md

 <dd>Allow insecure SSL certificates.
 This flag is optional.</dd>

 <dt><code>--api-version VALUE</code></dt>
-<dd>Specify the API version of the service that you want to use.
-This value is optional.</dd>
+<dd>Optional: Specify the API version of the service that you want to use.</dd>

 <dt><code>-q</code></dt>
-<dd>Do not show the message of the day or update reminders.
-This value is optional.</dd>
+<dd>Optional: Do not show the message of the day or update reminders.</dd>

 </dl>